xirianlight/ctrl_alt_del_core/README.md

 All the back buttons are unwind segues in order to preserve previous states without delving too deeply into persistence.
 To see where this project ended up, check out https://github.com/gBit/thePeanutGallery

+p.s. if you clone this or want to try running it, PLEASE be sure to get the YelpKit submodule running, or your venture will be quite short indeed.

 Thanks!